microbit-foundation/micropython-microbit-v2/README.md

 That will build both `libmicropython.a` (from source in `src/codal_port/`) and the CODAL app (from source in `src/codal_app/`).
-The resulting firmware will be `MICROBIT.hex` in the `src/` directory which can be copied to the micro:bit.
+The resulting firmware will be `MINI.hex` in the `src/` directory which can be copied to the Calliope mini.

 Once the firmware is on the device there will appear a REPL prompt on the serial port.
 To test it you can run: